-The REIT is subject to risks involving the economy in general, including inflation, deflation or stagflation, unemployment and geopolitical events such as the conflict between Russia and Ukraine.
-Global financial markets have experienced a sharp increase in volatility recently as a result of the COVID 19 pandemic.
-As the pandemic evolves, some economies around the world, including the United States, may experience or are already experiencing significantly diminished growth or a recession.
+The REIT is subject to risks involving the economy in general, including recessions, inflation, deflation or stagflation, unemployment and geopolitical events such as the conflict between Russia and Ukraine.
+Global financial markets have experienced a sharp increase in volatility recently as a result of the COVID 19 pandemic and more recently, increasing interest rates and inflationary pressures.
+Some economies around the world, including the United States, may experience or are already experiencing significantly diminished growth or a recession.
 These market conditions and further volatility or illiquidity in financial markets, or economic conditions generally, could adversely affect the REIT's ability to generate revenues, thereby reducing its operating income and earnings.
 In weak economic environments, the REIT's ability to maintain occupancy rates could be reduced, and the REIT's residents may be unable to make their rental payments and meet their other obligations to the REIT, which could have a material and adverse effect on the REIT.
 In addition, fluctuation in interest rates or other financial market volatility may restrict the availability of financing for future prospective purchasers of the REIT's investments and could potentially reduce the value of such investments.